 Real name Wat Phra Yai but colloquially referred to as the Big Buddha Temple, located in the North East of Koh Samui near the airport and on a little island which you would notice because of the causeway built to reach it.
 To get there is easy and although it is situation in a town called Bang Rak most people just refer to the area as the Big Buddha area.
 It is a tourist hotspot since it was built in 1972, I was lucky to get there before it got too busy.
 Once you enter the “town” I thought I hadn’t found the entrance because the small market you walk through first hardly reflects the serene pictures that come to mind when imagining a Buddhist Temple; steampunk’esc metal sculptures from the movie Predator and Aliens…quite cool though.

 I thought the Big Buddha was cool, wouldn’t go see it again though.
 At 12m high you can see it from quite a distance especially when the sun is setting, and it reflects the last of the days rays.
-Perched on top of a little hill it takes prominence over the area.
+Big Buddha is perched on top of a little hill it takes prominence over the area.
 Its watchful eyes gazing down the stairs leading up to it as if keen to see who is coming to visit, with a gentle content smile making it seem rude not to venture up the stair to take a closer look.
-I didn’t stay long, it was interesting to see with nice views too, I had a plan of action for the day and wanted to stick to it unless I was really intrigued or interested in something/somewhere.
+I didn’t stay long, Big Buddha was cool, it was interesting to see with nice views too, I had a plan of action for the day and wanted to stick to it unless I was really intrigued or interested in something/somewhere.

 I had ridden around near ¾ of Koh Samui feeling like a local now knowing area like the back of my hand ?, as happy as Larry, then, a car knocked me off my scooter!